Quilting Color Schemes for the Modern Quilter

 Infinite Hearts by Quilty Love

-This is a real testament to the beauty of the simple complementary quilt color scheme.
-The quilt only uses tints of one chosen blue hue and pairs them with the opposite yellow hue.
+This is similar color combination as in the previous example.
+Here the quilt only uses tints of one chosen blue hue and pairs them with the opposite yellow hue.
 This creates a balance on the quilt and at the same time adds a lot of visual interest.

 Analogous colors lay next to one another on the color wheel.
 They work well together because they blend one into the other.